BrythonServer/ggame/README.md

 ## Installing ggame

 Before using ggame with your Python source repository on Github, you should add the ggame source tree to your repository.
-You can, of course, just clone the project in to your projecgt, but you will probably find the following method to be easier to maintain and keep up-to-date with the latest ggame sources: add ggame as a git subtree.
+You can, of course, just clone the project in to your project, but you will probably find the following method to be easier to maintain and keep up-to-date with the latest ggame sources: add ggame as a git subtree.